Imprints of flat space analyticity in de Sitter S-matrix: Discussion and future directions

 \section{Discussion and future directions}

-In this paper, we have established a new limit, called the {\it Hubble flat-space} (HFS) limit, for the de Sitter S-matrix by taking $E \rightarrow 0$ and $H \rightarrow 0$ while keeping the ratio $\alpha \equiv E/H$ finite.
-In this limit, the de Sitter S-matrix can be expressed as a specific integral transform of its flat space counterpart.
-Previously studied energy conservation limit ($E \rightarrow 0$ with $H$ fixed) only recovers the massless, high-energy limit of the flat-space amplitude.
-The HFS limit has the advantage that it can recover the full tree-level flat space amplitude, including its dependence on the mass $m$ of the exchange particle, which appears in the rescaled form $\tilde{m} = \alpha m$.
+In this paper, we have established a new limit, called the {\it Hubble flat-space} (HFS) limit, for the de Sitter $\mathcal{S}$-matrix by taking $E \rightarrow 0$ and $H \rightarrow 0$ while keeping the ratio $\alpha \equiv E/H$ finite.
+In this limit, the de Sitter $\mathcal{S}$-matrix can be expressed as a specific integral transform of its flat space counterpart.
+The previously studied energy conservation limit ($E \rightarrow 0$ with $H$ fixed) only recovers the massless, high-energy limit of the flat-space amplitude.
+The HFS limit has the advantage that it can recover the full tree-level flat space amplitude, including its dependence on the mass $m$ of the exchange particle.
 Moreover, this limit is more compatible with the notion of EFT.
-By trivializing the total energy dependence to $\mathcal{O}(E^2)$ for both contact and exchange diagrams, the Mandelstam variable $s$ becomes the unique and relevant energy scale for scattering.
+By trivializing the total energy dependence to $\mathcal{O}(E)$ for both contact and exchange diagrams, the Mandelstam variable $s$ becomes the unique and relevant energy scale for scattering.